shamim0754/Grails3/readme.md

   contextPath: /myapp
 ```
 ### Run App ###
 grails run-app is used to run grails app .
-Befault it is run on embeeded tomcat container
+Befault it is run on embeeded tomcat container<br/>
 General Syntax:
 grails [env]* run-app